apokalov/Java-reference-cards/README.md

 #### 17. JPQL
 JPQL is similar to SQL, but operates on objects, attributes and relationships instead of tables and columns.
 JPQL can be used for reading (SELECT), as well as bulk updates (UPDATE) and deletes (DELETE).

-Aggregation functions can include summary information on a set of objects.
-These include MIN, MAX, AVG, SUM, COUNT.

 A JOIN clause can also be used in the FROM clause:\
 `SELECT e FROM Employee e JOIN e.address a WHERE a.city = :city`\
-or\
+or using ON in JPA 2.1:\
-`SELECT e FROM Employee e LEFT JOIN e.address a ON a.city = :city` in JPA 2.1
+`SELECT e FROM Employee e LEFT JOIN e.address a ON a.city = :city`

 The FETCH option can be used on a JOIN to fetch the related objects in a single query:\
 `SELECT e FROM Employee e JOIN FETCH e.address`

 By default all joins in JPQL are INNER joins.
-This means that results that do not have the relationship will be filtered from the query results.
-To avoid this, a join can be defined as an OUTER join using the LEFT options:\
+A join can be defined as an OUTER join using the LEFT options:\
 `SELECT e FROM Employee e LEFT JOIN e.address a ORDER BY a.city`

 JPA does not support sub-selects in the FROM clause.

 ORDER BY allows the ordering of the results to be specified:\
 `SELECT e FROM Employee e ORDER BY e.lastName ASC`

+Aggregation functions include MIN, MAX, AVG, SUM, COUNT.

 GROUP BY allows for summary information to be computed on a set of objects.
 GROUP BY is normally used in conjunction with aggregation functions:\
 `SELECT e, COUNT(p) FROM Employee e LEFT JOIN e.projects p GROUP BY e`